sonatype-nexus-community/nexus-platform-reference/README.md

   + /iq-logs
   + /nexus-data
 ```
-To externalize the config.yml there is one more volume mount of the current folder. this just makes it easier to make edits to the config.yml without having to rebuild the image.
+To externalize the config.yml there is one more volume mount of the current folder.
+This just makes it easier to make edits to the config.yml without having to rebuild the image.

 It's not clear to me how these work on a windows machine but check your settings for shared drives in Docker Settings.
 For info check out Getting Started at: https://docs.docker.com/docker-for-windows/